Bombing of Lüneburg

-The bombing of Lüneburg were a series of American aerial bombing attacks on the city of Lüneburg during World War II.
-A total of 19 air raids were carried out by the United States Army Air Forces between 1940 and 1945 on the city and nearby industrial targets as part of the Allied campaign of strategic bombing of Germany, but unlike the bigger cities nearby like Hamburg and Lübeck, the city itself miraculously escaped major damage.
+The bombing of Lüneburg were a series of aerial bombing attacks on the city of Lüneburg during World War II.
+A total of 19 air raids were carried out by the British Royal Air Force and United States Army Air Forces between 1940 and 1945 on the city and nearby industrial targets as part of the Allied campaign of strategic bombing of Germany, but unlike the bigger cities nearby like Hamburg and Lübeck, the city itself miraculously escaped major damage.

 Background

 While Lüneburg was a smaller and less relevant target compared to the bigger cities nearby, it nonetheless had a population of 35,239 in May 1939.
 In addition, the city had a freight station and its own airfield in the north of the city that was used by the Luftwaffe.

 Attacks

-The first of 19 air raids on Lüneburg occurred on the night of 20 to 21 July 1940, when the Lüneburg airfield and the Im Grimm district were hit by bombs.
+The first of 19 air raids on Lüneburg occurred on the night of 20 to 21 July 1940, when the Lüneburg airfield and the Im Grimm district were hit by bombs dropped by the R.A.F.
 A year later, the second attack happened.
 On the night of 12 to 13 August 1941, bombs were dropped on the city, destroying several houses in the Im Grimm district, damaging others and injuring two people.

-In 1944, three more attacks occurred.
+In 1944, three more attacks, by the U.S.A.A.F., occurred.
 During a night raid on 2 April 1944, several scattered bombs hit Lüneburg, killing two and destroying two residential buildings in Bleckeder Landstraße and on Lüner Weg.
 On 18 April, the Lüneburg airbase was attacked by midday by around 30 aircraft at midday and considerably damaged, but remained operational.
 In total, one hangar was badly damaged and three others were slightly damaged.
 Four aircraft, an engine house, several accommodation buildings, the airfield railway station and a residential building on the edge of the airfield were completely destroyed.
 On 18 June, the 392d Bombardment Group targeted Lüneburg and Bremerhaven as part of mission 113.
 A few months later, a residential area at the Bardowicker Wasserweg in the northern district of Goseburg was hit by several bombs in the afternoon, miraculously causing no injuries or deaths.

 On 3 February 1945, several bombs fell on the goods station around midday, possibly as a result of an emergency airdrop.
 The raid caused moderate material damage.